aws-samples/shopfloor-connectivity/docs/core/certificate-configuration.md

 ---
 ### Password
-Password for pkcs12 certificate files
+The Password property specifies the password required to access and decrypt a PKCS12 format certificate file.
+This password is used to protect the private key and certificate information stored within the PKCS12 keystore.

 **Type**: String

 ---
 ### PrivateKeyFile
-Path name to pem private key file (optional for pkcs12, required for pem)
+The PrivateKeyFile property specifies the file system path to the private key file.
+For PEM format certificates, this property is required as the private key is stored in a separate file.
+For PKCS12 format certificates, this property is optional since the private key is typically stored within the PKCS12 file itself along with the certificate.

 **Type**: String

 ---
 ### SelfSignedCertificate
-Self-signed certificate configuration used to generate a self-signed certificate.
-If  this property is set, and the certificate file does not exist a self-signed certificate will be created.
+The SelfSignedCertificate property contains configuration settings for generating a self-signed certificate.
+If this property is configured and the specified certificate file doesn't exist, the adapter will automatically create a new self-signed certificate using these settings.
+This property accepts a SelfSignedCertificateConfiguration object that defines parameters like the certificate's subject, validity period, and other attributes needed for certificate generation.

 **Type**: [SelfSignedCertificateConfiguration](./self-signed-certificate-configuration.md)